-One reason for Sargent County's income figures being as high as they are is the presence of Doosan Bobcat's manufacturing facility in Gwinner.
+One reason for Sargent County's medium income figures being higher than the State and the percentage of the population below the poverty line being lower is the presence of Doosan Bobcat's manufacturing facility in Gwinner.
 Doosan Bobcat is a global firm founded in North Dakota, which makes compact construction equipment.
 The success of the company's Gwinner facility is directly tied to the economic well-being of the Sargent County, as it is the County's largest employer (Table 5).